 Olive oil, Inflammation and Joint Health – the powerful connection

-Whenever I receive health screening forms in my in-box from women who sign up to the MyMT™ progammes, [these are on my annual JANUARY SALE now], I look carefully to see if they have ticked the box indicating they are experiencing joint pain which has come on since they reached menopause.
+Whenever I receive health screening forms in my in-box from women who sign up to the MyMT™ programmes, I look carefully to see if they have ticked the box indicating they are experiencing joint pain which has come on since they reached menopause.
 The majority of women tick that box.
 When I ask what their doctor or physio has said about their joint pain, invariably their response is ‘they can’t find anything wrong.’
 That’s when I am thankful that they are on board with me because in each of the MyMT 12 week programmes I have a webinar called, Restore your JOYFUL JOINTS.
 It’s powerful. 🙂

 Through my women’s healthy ageing studies, I discovered the incredible role that olive oil has in reducing inflammation in the body as we age.
 I encourage the use of omega 3-rich olive oil and discourage the popular dietary emphasis on coconut fats and various cooking oils, which have not been researched for our joint health in menopause.

 Nutrients for reducing inflammation in your joints come from olive oil – especially the nutrients oleocanthal and vitamin E. According to Australia’s Olive Wellness Institute, adding olives and Extra Virgin Olive Oil to the diet is crucial to reducing joint pain and improving cardiac health as we age.
-This is why I have a focus on the Mediterranean Diet in the powerful MyMT™ progammes, which I’ve specifically tailored from menopause, post-menopause and women’s healthy ageing studies.
+This is why I have a focus on a modified Mediterranean Diet in the powerful MyMT™ progammes, which I’ve specifically tailored from menopause, post-menopause and women’s healthy ageing studies.